Who is my Distribution Network Operator (DNO)?

 An IDNO is an Independent Distribution Network Operator.
 These companies own and operate smaller distribution networks that are located within the areas that DNOs serve.

 Like DNOs, IDNOs are licensed by energy regulator Ofgem.
-While IDNOs do not have all the same license conditions as the larger distribution network operators, Ofgem does cap all IDNO charges for customers at a level that is consistent with DNO charges.
+While IDNOs do not have all the same licence licence conditions as the larger distribution network operators, Ofgem does cap all IDNO charges for customers at a level that is consistent with DNO charges.

 The following list contains the current IDNOs in Great Britain: